puppetlabs/puppetlabs-powershell/README.md

 $obj.Rename("OtherGuest")
 ~~~

 This has the added benefit of not requiring escaping '$' in the PowerShell code.
+Note that templates need to have DOS linefeeds or they will not work as expected.
+One tool for converting UNIX linefeeds to DOS linefeeds is [unix2dos](http://freecode.com/projects/dos2unix).

 ##Reference